ocf/ocfweb/ocfweb/docs/docs/staff/procedures/toner-handling.md

 ## Options to dispose the toners

-* We can dispose the toners by returning them to Staples down at the Shattuck Ave.
+* We can dispose the toners by returning them to [Staples](http://rewards.staples.com/SRC/faqs.do) down at the Shattuck Ave.
 They give us $2 Staples rewards per toner, and there is maximum limit of 10 toners per month.
-[Link](http://rewards.staples.com/SRC/faqs.do)

 * Copy Center at Moffitt Library would accept our toners that are individually sealed in a garbage bag.